-2.3 Unsatisfactory Levels of Indebtedness
+2.4 Unsatisfactory Levels of Indebtedness

-- 2.3.1 If the level of indebtedness in a particular ward or part of the Municipality exceeds the level of the acceptable norm as determined in the Credit Control and Debt Collection Policy, the supervisory authority must, without delay, advise the councilor for that ward.
-The councilor concerned: - 2.3.1.1 Must without delay convene a meeting of the ward committee, if there is one, or convene a public meeting and report the matter to the committee or meeting for discussion and advice; and - 2.3.1.2 make appropriate recommendations to the supervisory authority.
+- 2.3.1 If the level of indebtedness in a particular ward or part of the Municipality exceeds the level of the acceptable norm as determined in this policy, the supervisory authority must, without delay, advice the councillor for that ward.
+The councillor concerned: - 2.3.1.1 Must without delay convene a meeting of the ward committee, if there is one, or convene a public meeting and report the matter to the committee or meeting for discussion and advice; and - 2.3.1.2 Make appropriate recommendations to the supervisory authority.